hxy9243/hxy9243.github.io/source/_posts/2025-10-2025-Job-Search-Experience.md

 tags:
 ---

-Here I'd like to share some experience (mostly lessons) searching for a job in the tech industry in the last couple of months.
-It's no longer secret that in 2025, the tech job market is pretty tough.
-And I hope my experience could be somewhat useful to you, too.
+Here I’d like to share some experience (mostly lessons) searching for a job in the tech industry over the last couple of months.
+It’s no longer secret that in 2025, the tech job market is pretty tough.
+I also hope my experience can be somewhat useful to you.
 <!--more-->

 # Recap